 Celebrating Physical Therapy Month: Inspiration and Resources by PTs, for PTs

 October is National Physical Therapy Month.In the physical therapy profession, it’s news to no one that a majority of Americans lead a sedentary lifestyle.
-According to Forbes, more than 80% of U.S. jobs are now centered around a desk and chair, a figure that’s up significantly from previous decades.
-A myriad of health risks are associated with prolonged sitting, like obesity, increased blood pressure, high blood sugar, and abnormal cholesterol, and more.
-The good … [Read more...]
+According to an AHA Journal, more than 80% of U.S. jobs are now centered around a desk and chair, a figure that’s up significantly from previous decades.
+A myriad of health risks are associated with prolonged sitting, like obesity, increased blood pressure, high blood sugar, and abnormal cholesterol, … [Read more...]

 Losing Sleep Because of Work Can Make You Sick